KarolS/millfork/docs/abi/variable-storage.md

     it's implemented as a separate 256-byte memory area plus a single byte for the stack pointer, exclusively for local stack variables; using it can help against stack overflows

-* on 8080 and LR35902, the address is calculated from the stackpointer into the HL register pair
+* on 8080 and LR35902, the address is calculated from the stack pointer into the HL register pair

 * on Z80, the IX register is used as the base pointer; unlike all the previous platforms, this makes stack-allocated variables independent from other stack operations